darrendezeeuw/kaipy/README.md

 # README #

-This is a Python package for analysis and visualization of simulation results from a scientific software package Kaiju.
-Kaiju includes the [Multiscale Atmosphere-Geospace Environment (MAGE) model](https://cgs.jhuapl.edu/Models/mage.php) developed by the NASA DRIVE [Center for Geospace Storms](https://cgs.jhuapl.edu/) as well as other scientific software for simulation of space plasma systems such as planetary magnetospheres and the solar wind.
-Kaipy is a Python package that is used for analysis and visualization of data produced by Kaiju model simulations.
+Kaipy is a Python package for analysis and visualization of simulation results from a scientific software package Kaiju.
+Kaiju includes the [Multiscale Atmosphere-Geospace Environment (MAGE) ](https://cgs.jhuapl.edu/Models/mage.php) model developed by the NASA DRIVE [Center for Geospace Storms](https://cgs.jhuapl.edu/) as well as other scientific software for simulation of heliospheric environments such as planetary magnetospheres and the solar wind.

 ### Documentation ###